 In accordance with Section 601(d) of the Social Security Act as added by Section 5001 of the Cares Act, Residential Habilitation may be authorized in an acute care hospital to meet the needs of the service recipient that are not met through the provision of hospital services and/or to ensure the smooth transitions between acute care settings and home and community-based setting and to preserve the service recipient's functions.
 This service will not be authorized to substitute services that the hospital is obligated to provide under Federal or State law.
+(See Provider Manual for additional guidance)

-- Payment for this service will not be made for routine care and supervision that is normally provided by the family for services furnished to a minor by the child's parent, adoptive parents, guardian, or stepparent. - Payment for this service will not be made to others living in the same residence as the participant. - Residential Habilitation shall not be furnished or billed at the same time of day as other services that provide direct care to the participant.
-These services include Day Habilitation, Prevocational Services, Small Group Employment Supports, or Individual Employment. - Residential Habilitation shall not be used solely for the purpose of supervision or emergency assistance on a 24-hour basis. - Payment for Residential Habilitation does not include room and board, or the cost of facility maintenance and upkeep.

-- Residential Habilitation service cannot be authorized on the individual service plan with In-Home Supports, Independent Habilitation, Adult Foster care, Homemaker, Parenting Support, Extended Home Health Care, Family Care Option, Behavior Consultation, Respite, or Medicaid State Plan Personal Care services. - Residential Habilitation service cannot duplicate any other service in the waiver. - Residential Habilitation rates do not include payment for non-medical transportation costs.
+- Payment for this service will not be made for routine care and supervision that is normally provided by the family for services furnished to a minor by the child's parent, adoptive parents, guardian, or step-parent. - Payment for this service will not be made to others living in the same residence as the participant. - Residential Habilitation shall not be furnished or billed at the same time of day as other services that provide direct care to the participant.
+These services include Day Habilitation, Prevocational Services, Small Group Employment Supports, or Individual Employment. - Residential Habilitation shall not be used solely for the purpose of supervision or emergency assistance on a 24-hour basis. - Payment for Residential Habilitation does not include room and board, or the cost of facility maintenance and upkeep. - Residential Habilitation service cannot be authorized on the individual service plan with In-Home Supports, Independent Habilitation, Adult Foster care, Homemaker, Parenting Support, Extended Home Health Care, Family Care Option, Behavior Consultation, Respite, or Medicaid State Plan Personal Care services. - Residential Habilitation service cannot duplicate any other service in the waiver. - Residential Habilitation rates do not include payment for non-medical transportation costs. - This service cannot be provided by a person who is legally responsible for the participant or a legal guardian of the participant.